klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

     the unloading cannot be done in the container but has to be done before calling singularity.

 -   When running an interactive shell in the container, you then want to construct a proper environment in the container.
-Singularity will source `/etc/bash.bashrc` which in turn may or may not source other initialisation scripts such as `/etc/bash.bashrc.local`.
+Singularity may source `/etc/bash.bashrc` which in turn may or may not source other initialisation scripts such as `/etc/bash.bashrc.local`.

-    It looks like if you call `singularity exec` or `singularity run`, there is no automatic initialisation taking place.
+    It looks like if you call `singularity exec` or `singularity shell`, there is no automatic initialisation taking place.

-    **TODO**: Check if something needs to be done about this, as this may not be ideal to, e.g., run a script that first wants to build an environment before running other commands.

-#### Which initialisation script is executed when?
+### Which initialisation script is executed when?

 -   Scripts in `/singularity.d/env`: At the start of `singularity shell`, `singularity exec`.